jgagne/id-sp18-ec/README.md

 #### To-Dos

-Copy and paste tasklist (click the "Raw" button, then copy and paste) in your recipe repo as a new "To-Dos" issue and starting checking each to-do off.
+Copy and paste each tasklist (click the "Raw" button, then copy and paste) in *your* repo as a new "To-Dos" issue and start checking each to-do off.

 - [Recipe To-Dos](https://gist.github.com/jgagne/5bbeeee70f707a0def34a9e8be26b27a) `#tasklist`
- - *Updated* Code, Design, and Extra Extra to-dos
+ - **Updated** Code, Design, and Extra Extra to-dos

 - [Redesign To-Dos](https://gist.github.com/jgagne/5268a361baabfd701f457e29c532a6af) `#tasklist`